HoustonRuby/rails_girls/04_adding_images/00_README.md

 # What if I want to Chirp images?

 We are going to need some outside help for this one!
-In order to chirp our latest fashion images, we'll need to use a library.
-In Rails we call these `gems`.
+In order to chirp our latest fashion images, we'll need to use a new `gem`.

-## Adding paperclip
+## Adding Paperclip

-Let's add paperclip to our project.
+Let's add the `gem` Paperclip to our project.
 First, we need to open our `Gemfile` and add to the bottom:

 ```rails
 gem "paperclip", "~> 4.2"